How to Cancel Medicare

 Most people cancel their previous health insurance when they enroll in Medicare.
 However, you might find yourself in a situation where you want to cancel your Medicare coverage to pursue other health insurance options.

-in this article, we’ll walk you through the process of cancelling both public and private Medicare insurance.
+In this Medicare review, we’ll walk you through the process of cancelling both public and private Medicare insurance.

 Can You Cancel Original Medicare?